Spa Valley Railway » Family Events

 Class 33 D6566 – Courtesy of the Diesel Electric Preservation Group (DEPG)

 D6566 is a member of a class of 98 “Type 3” locomotives, later known as “Class 33”, that were designed and built by the Birmingham Railway Carriage & Wagon Company (BRCW) in Smethwick, West Midlands, in the period 1960 to 1962.
 Our locomotive entered service on the Southern Region (SR) of BR in August 1961.
 The locomotive class is a diesel-electric design concept and was the first design to incorporate dual braking (air and vacuum) and electric train heating (ETH) as standard equipment.
-The same class as Spa Valley Railway residents 33063 and 33065 owned by the South East Locomotive Group.
+The same class as Spa Valley Railway residents 33063 and 33065, owned by the South East Locomotive Group.

 D6566 was stopped for an overhaul in 2013 after 16 solid years of service.
 The overhaul included engine work and major bodywork repairs, and the locomotive returned to service in 2018, resplendent in its original two-tone green livery but with the small yellow warning panel at each end.
-This popular and reliable locomotive continues to serve the West Somerset Railway, and we are incredibly grateful to the Diesel Electric Preservation Group, the WSR and the owner for enabling this rare visit away of the 'Crompton' for our historic event!
+This popular and reliable locomotive continues to serve the West Somerset Railway, and we are incredibly grateful to the Diesel Electric Preservation Group, the WSR and the owner for enabling this rare visit away from the 'Crompton' for our historic event!
 It is the first time D6566 will be seen away from the WSR in preservation.
-Wording courtesy of the DEPG website. https://depg.org/
+Wording courtesy of the DEPG website

-Photo of D6566 courtesy of Andrew Edkins
+Photo of D6566 courtesy of Tom Courtney

 The Cuckoo Line Gala